dj-pearson/Roblox-Tycoon/Documentation/ComprehensiveConsolidationPlan.md

 We've successfully completed the registry system consolidation, creating a unified approach that replaces multiple fragmented implementations:

+- **Core Registry**:
   - **RegistryBase**: Core registry functionality with component registration, dependency tracking, and lifecycle management
   - **ClientRegistry**: Client-specific registry with UI component and input handler management
   - **ServerRegistry**: Server-specific registry with service and system management
   - **SharedRegistry**: Cross-context registry for components accessible from both client and server

+- **Migration Tools**:
+  - **RegistryMigration**: Utility module for migrating components from legacy systems
+  - **MigrateRegistryComponents**: Automated migration script for batch processing
+  - **RegistryMigrationGuide**: Comprehensive documentation with migration strategies

 This refactoring provides type safety, consistent API patterns, and robust error handling across all registry operations.
-See `Documentation/RegistrySystemImplementation.md` for detailed documentation.
+The migration tools ensure a smooth transition from legacy systems to the new unified approach.
+See `Documentation/RegistrySystemImplementation.md` and `Documentation/RegistryMigrationGuide.md` for detailed documentation.

 ### 3. Event Systems (IN PROGRESS)

-The event systems currently have overlapping functionality and unclear separation of concerns.
-Our refactoring will create:
+We've made significant progress on the event system refactoring:

-- **EventTypes**: Standardized event type definitions
+- **✅ EventTypes**: Standardized event type definitions with priority levels and categories
-- **EventBase**: Core event functionality
+- **✅ EventBase**: Core event functionality including filtering, transformation, and subscription management
-- **ClientEvents**: Client-side event management
+- **🔄 ClientEvents**: Client-side event management (in development)
-- **ServerEvents**: Server-side event management
+- **🔄 ServerEvents**: Server-side event management (in development)
-- **EventBridge**: Unified client-server communication
+- **⏳ EventBridge**: Unified client-server communication (planned)

-See `Documentation/EventSystemRefactoring.md` for detailed plans.
+This consolidation will provide type safety, consistent event management patterns, and improved performance across all event operations.
+See `Documentation/EventSystemUpdate_April28.md` for implementation details and progress.

 ### 4. Data Management (COMPLETED)